 In this guide, we will cover step-by-step how to hitch a trailer, as well as tips for hooking up a trailer by yourself and a pre-towing checklist.

-The first step when hitching up your trailer is to find a friend to help you.
+The first step in trailer hook up is to find a friend to help you.
 Having someone else outside the vehicle to give guidance will make the process much easier.

 Before starting, agree on a set of signals for turning directions, when to back up and when to brake.
 Have your helper stand on the driver's side of the trailer, even with the trailer tongue, and make sure you can see him or her clearly before backing up.

-Position your vehicle so that it is in a straight line with the trailer.
+Position your vehicle so that it is in a straight line with the trailer set up.
 Having a straight shot when backing up to the coupler will make it much easier than trying to zigzag your way into the correct position.

 Have your helper stand off to the side and give you signals of which direction to go.